How to Find a Manufacturer for Your Product Idea

 China

-Global Sources — or GS is Alibaba’s closest competitor.
+Global Sources—or GS—is Alibaba’s closest competitor.
 There is no trade assurance, but you get extensive ratings and some assistance with your order.
-Recommended if you can’t find anything on Alibaba (highly unlikely).
+It is recommended if you can’t find anything on Alibaba (highly unlikely).

 Made in China deals mostly with larger items and offers quality inspection and reporting facilities.
 Recommended mostly for industrial products and parts.